Adversity and Evil

 Jesus said to them, ‘If God were your Father, you would love Me, for I have come here from God.
 I have not come on My own, but He sent Me.
 Why do you not understand what I am saying?
 It is because you are unable to accept My message.

 Satan appears in the heavens but was never an angel who fell, bringing other angels down to earth with him.
-He is the serpent in the Garden, condemned to operate in the earthly realm of human life.
+He is the serpent in the fields by the Garden of Eden.
+He is condemned to operate in the earthly realm of human life.
 Peter warns against satan’s rule over the earthly, fleshly lives of humans:

 “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”
 1 Peter 5:8 ESV